-A COLPOSCOPY IS A DIAGNOSTIC PROCEDURE TO CLOSELY EXAMINE THE CERVIX AND VAGINAL AREA FOR ANY DISEASE
+A COLPOSCOPY IS A DIAGNOSTIC PROCEDURE TO CLOSELY EXAMINE THE CERVIX AND VAGINAL AREA FOR ANY DISEASE OR ABNORMALITY.

 The following information discusses in detail what’s involved in the procedure, why it’s used, and the

 A colposcopy is used after a woman has had an abnormal pap smear.
 Some of the conditions it’s used to detect include cervical cancer, vaginal cancer, and inflammation of the cervix.
 Since a colposcopy can be used to detect cancer it is sometimes used in conjunction with a biopsy.

 The procedure is completed in a physician’s office and usually takes about 10 or 15 minutes.
 A speculum is placed in the vaginal area to hold open the walls of the vagina, and the colposcope is used to shine a light into the vagina to make the abnormal cells easier to examine.